 What explains variation in the ways political actors consolidate order over space and peoples?
 What are the consequences of these endeavors?
 My research investigates these questions using a variety of different methods ranging from lab experiments to archival research.
-For more information on my book, Governing for Revolution, please visit my Book Project page.
+For more information on my book, Governing for Revolution (Cambridge University Press, 2021), please visit my Book Project page.

 Abstract: The explosion of cities and megacities has increased scholars' and policy-markers' attention to the effects such changes might have on conflict; the increasing urban environment has been linked to a shift in the nature of warfare, but not necessarily to the propensity of intrastate war itself.
 In this paper we argue that high levels of urban concentration -- the concentration of populations in one or relatively few urban centers -- increases the both the likelihood of civil war and the intensity of such conflicts, for a number of reasons.
 Urban concentration limits the ability of the state to project power across space, exacerbating grievances in rural areas, allowing rebels to more easily control territory and enhance their military strength.
 At the same time, cities become high-value loci of contestation: rebels need only capture one or a few cities to be victorious, while states must be sure to protect urban centers.
 Yet, urban warfare reduces and constrains conventional state military strength.
 What results is more symmetrical fighting that produces greater battle deaths.
 This paper indicates that urban concentration exerts a crucial influence on the likelihood and nature and intensity of intrastate warfare.